tttppp/ragl/rules.md

 * OpenRA discord name (Discord is the primary channel for communication);
 * Forum name (used to find player id).

 2.1.4 Registered players are put onto Signup list.
-If the player sent their registration info but wasn't put onto Signup list then they should subsequently contact the officials no later than the final date.
+If a player has sent their registration info but hasn't been put onto the Signup list then they should contact the officials no later than the final registration date.

 ## 2.2 Returning players

-2.2.1 Players transferring over from the previous season have until 2023-10-05 to confirm their participation.
+2.2.1 Players transferring over from the previous season have until 2024-10-03 to confirm their participation.

-2.2.2 Returning players don't have to provide any other information than the expressed confirmation, officials are to request any of the above if mandatory information is missing.
+2.2.2 Returning players don't have to provide any other information than the expressed confirmation, officials will request any of the above if mandatory information is missing.

 ## 2.3 Qualifications